Tropical Storm Henri makes landfall in Rhode Island

-The storm was downgraded from a hurricane to a tropical storm, but still had wind gusts of up to 70 mph, according to the National Hurricane Center.
+The storm was downgraded from a hurricane to a tropical storm, but still packed wind gusts of up to 70 mph.
 There were few early reports of major damage due to wind or surf, but officials warned of the danger of spot flooding in inland areas over the next few days.

 Westerly resident Collette Chisholm, a 20-year resident, said the waves were much higher than normal, but said she wasn’t concerned about her home suffering extensive damage.